Portugal Golden Visa guide: how to get a residence permit and citizenship

 Receiving a passport

-To be eligible for renewal, Portugal Golden Visa holders must meet the following conditions:
+To qualify for renewal, Portugal Golden Visa holders must:

-• spend 7 days per annum in the country;
+spend at least 7 days per year in Portugal;

 The application is submitted along with the following documents: